-The Queensland Government is committed to growing the state's renewable energy sector and has stated its intention to achieve 50 per cent renewable energy generation in Queensland by 2030.75 The Wide Bay Burnett region has an opportunity to develop this industry following the AGL Energy Limited's EIS for the Coopers Gap wind farm being approved by the Coordinator General in March 2017.
-The \$500 million wind farm within the South Burnett and Western Downs local government areas could generate up to 460 Mega Watts (MW) of electricity and could potentially power more than 240,000 homes by as early as 2020.76 Now under construction, the wind farm will require the transport of components of the wind turbines, with the most challenging being the 70 metre blades from the Port of Brisbane.
+The Queensland Government is committed to growing the state's renewable energy sector and has stated its intention to achieve 50 per cent renewable energy generation in Queensland by 2030.
+The Coopers Gap wind farm is under construction.
+The \$850 million wind farm within the South Burnett and Western Downs local government areas could generate up to 453 Mega Watts (MW) of electricity and could potentially power more than 264,000 homes by as early as 2020.
+Now under construction, the wind farm will require the transport of components of the wind turbines, with the most challenging being the 70 metre blades from the Port of Brisbane.
 A route analysis study has identified a route from Port of Brisbane via Warrego Highway through Toowoomba and Dalby and then up the Bunya Highway to Niagara Road where the project site is located.
-For the Bunya Highway, investigations will occur to determine if pavement strength and widening is adequate to support the movement of oversize overmass freight during construction.77
+For the Bunya Highway, the pavement strength and width will be an important consideration in understanding what is required to support the movement of oversize overmass freight during construction and operations.

 Gympie Regional Council has recently approved a solar farm and battery storage facility at Lower Wonga, approximately 30 kilometres north-west of Gympie adjacent to the Powerlink Woolooga Substation.
-The \$2 billion facility by Queensland company Solar Q will become Australian's largest solar farm that will aim to supply 15 per cent of South East Queensland's power and bring with it 450 jobs during construction.78
+The \$2 billion facility will become Australian's largest solar farm that will aim to supply 15 per cent of South East Queensland's power and bring with it 450 jobs during construction.